stack31337/weather/README.md

 # An basic weather application using web.

-# U must be update ur API key.
+# You must be update ur API key.